 But every website needs both new and returning visitors.

 To do this, you need to feed the funnel with new users so you can turn them into returning users.
-Some marketing initiatives encourage new visits like search engine optimization, and some encourage return visits like retargeting campaigns on Facebook.
+Some marketing initiatives encourage new visits like search engine optimisation, and some encourage return visits like retargeting campaigns on Meta.

 9. Devices Used